 This year we have ‘Made In Lincolnshire‘ performances, which is our commitment to supporting local artists.

 They vary from seasoned professionals, early career artists, through to children and young people.
-Many have taken part and benefitted from programmes and projects organised by SO Festival.
+Many have taken part and benefited from programmes and projects organised by SO Festival.
 This is work made in your communities, on your doorsteps.

 We are so proud to be celebrating the creativity and diversity of talent from across our county!

 A La Puppet Carte presents two charming pop‑up puppet stages mounted on electric tricycles, each offering a playful tale about friendship, curiosity, and home.
 Audiences encounter miniature worlds unfolding before them: a parent discovering the source of a mysterious noise, a magical samovar hiding secrets, and a gardener whose chicken can’t resist the corn.
-These intimate mobile shows bring gentle humour, surprise, and heart to public spaces.Information TBC within the next few weeks.
+These intimate mobile shows bring gentle humour, surprise, and heart to public spaces.Saturday 13 June | 12:00 and 16:30 | 30 mins

 Inspired by a Lancaster folk play, this lively physical‑theatre adventure follows Betty Brown Bags and her musical partner Billy as they celebrate Northern working‑class resilience.
 With clog dancing, live music, comedy, and audience participation, the duo rally spectators to help defeat the wicked Sir George.
 A joyful, family‑friendly call to community spirit.